ubc-systopia/netshaper/README.md

   ensure we don't get a decision of "infinite")
 - `DPCreditorLoopInterval` is the time interval in microseconds with which the loop that reads the queue and adds to the "sending credit" should be run
-  _Note: This should be a multiple of `senderLoopInterval`_
+  _Note: This should be a multiple of `sendingLoopInterval`_
-- `senderLoopInterval` is the time interval in microseconds with which the loop that reads the "sending credit" and sends the data to Peer 2 should be run
+- `sendingLoopInterval` is the time interval in microseconds with which the loop that reads the "sending credit" and sends the data to Peer 2 should be run
 - `sendingStrategy` defines how to send the data when the DP Creditor loop